The Best Thing the Agent Did Was Fail

 A new member joined our team and picked up their first task: add monitoring to our CloudFormation stack.
 This seemed simple enough.

-They got to work, and came back with something that was functional but not up to par.
-Alarm thresholds were off, naming conventions were wrong, and the implementation didn’t follow our infrastructure standards.
+They got to work, and came back with something that was functional but not quite up to par.
+The alarm thresholds were off and the overall implementation didn’t follow our infrastructure standards.

-The fix was straightforward.
+However, the fix was straightforward.
 We pointed them to some working examples and a doc outlining our team standards.
-The second attempt was noticeably better.
+Their second attempt was noticeably better.
 As you might have guessed, the new team member was an AI agent.

 Drinking from the Firehose

-You wouldn’t assign a new hire a task on day one and just send them on their way.
+You wouldn’t assign your new hire a task on day one and just send them on their way.

 Hopefully, you’d set them up with some context that explains how to set up their workspace, how the team organizes code, what patterns you follow, and what patterns you avoid.
-The unwritten rules that exist on every team but nobody bothered to write down because everyone assumed they were obvious.
+The unwritten rules that exist on every team because nobody bothered to write them down.

 Onboarding an AI agent is no different.
 It’s capable, fast, but completely blind to your team’s norms.
 Without a new hire handbook, it will produce something that technically works, but not something your team might actually merge.
 To get them up to speed, you’ll need to ground them with team guidelines and documentation, so they don’t make it up as they go along.